mattddoran/Metal-In-Swift/README.md

 Metal is low-level GPU framework for iOS, macOS, tvOS, and watchOS created in 2014 by Apple.

-My reference for these is a text called "Metal programming guide: tutorial and refernce via Swift" by Janie Clayton.
+My reference for these is a text called "Metal programming guide: tutorial and reference via Swift" by Janie Clayton.